 This course is part of the Leadership Institute, a two-week academic program that helps students cultivate the knowledge, skills, and attitudes associated with effective and socially responsible leadership.
 This unique program consists of three integrated elements: academic content, leadership development, and the Action Plan.
 Our students are thoughtful and compassionate youth who are interested in social issues and creating positive change.
-Participants can look forward to full days in a community of engaged and curious learners.
+Enrollment in this program requires several hours of online engagement prior to campus arrival.
+This online participation can be completed at any time where internet access is available.
+Once on campus, participants can look forward to full days in a community of engaged and curious learners.

 Prerequisites: None required.

 Dr. John Bierbaum teaches World History, Psychology, and AP Psychology at Normal Community West High School in Normal, Illinois.
 He earned both his MA in History and Doctorate in Teaching and Learning from Illinois State University.
 In addition to teaching at the secondary level for fifteen years and becoming a National Certified Board Teacher in 2011, he was a finalist for Illinois Teacher of the Year in 2013.
 For the past fifteen years, he has been the head Mock Trial coach, sponsors a local Not In Our School club, and is a team captain for a local non-profit that provides training for teenagers interested in community based leadership training.
 He has worked with the Choices Education Program at the Watson International Institute at Brown University and implements curriculum workshops for his local school district.